PiecePaperCode/pyogame2/README.md

 ### collect marketplace
 <pre>
-it will collect all your orders at once that are not collected yet
+it will collect all your orders at once that are not collected yet buy & sell orders
 </pre>
 <pre>
 empire.collect_marketplace()            returns bool